quibbious/CC-ARPANET/README.md

 - receive (R)

 **For most people, T/R is the best option because you can send (transmit) and receive messages.** However, if you are running a Disk Drive Server in CC: Tweaked or Computercraft and you only want your server to receive data/messages, the "R" mode will work best for you.
+On computer startup, a "Receiver" Tab shows at the top.
+Click it and open a channel for listening.
+This is helpful for keeping things clean looking while transmitting messages, and allows the user to use Recieve mode in conjunction with T/R mode, allowing 2 channels to be open at once. (ex. one port (A) for listening, and and another (B) for transmitting and listening.)

 ### Setup steps for a T/R or R connection:
 - Enter the computer and type network